chriskrycho/v5.chriskrycho.com/site/pages/speaking/_index.md

 ---

 I’ve been podcasting since 2014 and have spoken at a number of conferences since 2015.
-(See [below](#past-talks) for some of the talks I’ve given over the years!)
 I am equally happy having off-the-cuff discussions and giving deeply-prepared presentations.

 <figure>
 <img alt="picture of Chris gesturing" src="https://cdn.chriskrycho.com/images/speaking.jpg">